About the Survey of Pet Lemurs of Madagascar project

 Adults who have visited Madagascar and who have seen a pet lemur are encourage to participate by telling us about their experiences with those pet lemurs using our web-based form.
 Participation is expected to take approximately 5 minutes, is anonymous and voluntary, and can be completed at any time.
 More information about this study can be found by contacting the research team here!

-In 2016, the worked to increase outreach to the general public by launching an interactive website, distributing posters across the island, and conducting on-the-ground field work in Madagascar.
+In 2016, we worked to increase outreach to the general public by launching an interactive website, distributing posters across the island, and conducting on-the-ground field work in Madagascar.
 This additional outreach was partnership with Lemur Love and is funded by National Geographic and the Margot Marsh Primate Action Fund.

 Data collection through this website is ongoing.
 At the end of 2017, we had received information on over 1,200 pet lemurs in Madagascar from our online survey and on-the-ground data collection efforts.